petergombos/cantrip/README.md

     "completed" : false
 }
 ```
-- You can only post to arrays
+- You can only POST to arrays
 - Your object will automatically get a unique _id, a _createdDate and a _modifiedDate property, unless you specify them yourself.
 The latter two use JS timestamps.
-- Won't let you post if the given _id already exists in that collection.
+- Sends back an error if you specified an _id yourself and that _id already exists in the collection.

-Since cantrip maps your data to a RESTful API now you can GET the newly inserted document on the following url by its id:
+As mentioned before, you can link to this object by using its unique id:
 ```bash
 $ curl http://cantrip.kriekapps.com/randomID/todos/some-randomly-generated-id
 ```

-So we have our milk and now would like to PATCH our todo object to be completed, all we have to do is:
+So we have our to-do now, and we would like to switch it to completed.
+This can be accomplished with a PATCH request:

 ```bash
 $ curl \